DrPhilippBillion/Co2-Transparency-in-ONE-Record_for_2023_Hackathon/1R_GoodPractice_CO2_transparency.md

 ### Continous development and availability

+Subsequently, the responsibility for this topic/document should be handed over to the Smart Freight Center.
 This document is to be used and continously developed, even if the current major stakeholders should move to other topics.
 Thus a "handover" in Github is planned if responsibilities should shift.

 ### Use and reference